 Every quarter, the Grants Office will feature a program at College of DuPage that has been funded by a grant.
 These programs are just a few of the many outstanding initiatives supported by external grant funding.

-Adult Education and Literacy at College of DuPage
+Project Hire-Ed at College of DuPage

 Through the Illinois Community College Board (ICCB), College of DuPage receives approximately $2.7 million annually in federal and state funding from the Adult Education & Literacy program to support essential programming for adult learners.
 Adult Education provides important services that assist adults in improving skills, achieving educational goals, and transitioning to employment.
 These programs ultimately give students the opportunity to enter the workforce, earn a living wage, and meet the needs of the region's employers.
 COD demonstrates the second-highest index of need for adult education services in the state (outside of the City Colleges collective).
 Community College District 502 has 61,897 adults without a high school diploma, 47,065 adults living in households with incomes below the federal poverty level, and 234,693 adults in households where English is not the primary language spoken.